ryanbenac33/koop-provider-OpenGround/README.md

 *Server and production environment steps are still in testing and development*

 ## Interpreting Unexpected Responses and Errors
-Most errors will be caught and explained by the program either displayed in the URL link or the terminal.
+Most errors will be caught and explained by the program either displayed in the URL link or the server terminal.
 Common examples of errors currently include the following:

 1. **401 - Forbidden**: Your token is out of date and you should populate a new `token` in `config/default.json`
 2. **Cannot GET**: This is usually accompanied by a white background and an error message.
 The URL you are trying to access cannot be routed through Koop.
-Verify you have the correct URL and that it is formatted correctly
+Verify you have the correct project UID and that it is formatted correctly

 ## Getting Started with Koop Development
 This guide follows the steps to initialize development of this already created provider.
 To get started using Koop, it is highly recommended to do each of the following: